Schemas

 0 or 1 stderr element to link a logical file to the job’s standard error.

-0 or more uses elements to declare consumed data files and produced data files.
+0 or more uses array to declare consumed data files and produced data files.

-0 or more invoke elements to solicit notifications whence a job reaches a certain state in its life-cycle.
+0 or more hooks array to solicit notifications whence a job reaches a certain state in its life-cycle.

 Job Nodes